STACK: Adversarial Attacks on LLM Safeguard Pipelines: Setting

 \subsection{Datasets and Attack Success Rate}

 We evaluate the attack success rate (ASR) on two harmful datasets, \strongreject{} and \clearharm{}.

 \textbf{StrongREJECT}: \strongreject provides a general-purpose harmfulness evaluation.
-It is a dataset of 313 harmful queries across a range of topics including: illegal goods and services; violence; hate, harassment, and discrimination; disinformation and deception; and violence~\citep{strongreject}.
+It is a dataset of 313 harmful queries across a range of topics including: illegal goods and services; violence; hate, harassment, and discrimination; and disinformation and deception~\citep{strongreject}.

 \textbf{ClearHarm}: In order to maintain our focus on catastrophic misuse, we additionally evaluate on a dataset (Appendix~\ref{app:clearharm}) of especially harmful, non-dual-use queries, \clearharm~\citep{hollinsworth2025clearharm}.
 The dataset was designed such that responses would have to contain information that could cause severe harm in order to comply with the user request.